 As a customer, you will want to know about the particular printing technology used to create your labels.
 To shed some light on this issue, we decided to put these two technologies against each other.
 Let’s see which technology comes out on top when it’s Flexo vs. Digital Printing.

 This type of printing technology utilizes a flexible relief plate to carry a raised image.
 The plate is usually made out of types of soft plastic, rubber, or polymers that are UV sensitive.
 As the plates are flexible, they can be wrapped around cylinders, which are coated with different types of ink colors.
 When the image comes in contact with the ink, it allows for image designs to be printed on the product.

 - It allows for the creation of beautiful color images with sharp and precise details.

 - The images produced are of immense printing quality.

 - Images can be produced in rich, multiple colors.

-- It is a fast printing process, and can be using for bulk printing purposes.
+- It is a fast printing process and can be used for bulk printing purposes.

 Flexographic printers also have certain disadvantages:

 - Each color requires one plate.
 The costs of single plates is very high.